 We recognise the cost of retirement benefits in the reported cost of services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
 However, the charge we are required to make against council tax is based on the cash payable in the year, so the real cost of post employment/retirement benefits is reversed out of the General Fund via the Movement in Reserves Statement.
-The following transactions have been made in the Comprehensive Income and Expenditure Statement, the General Fund balance and the Housing Revenue Account balance via the Movement in Reserves Statement during the year vernment Scheme 2010/11 2011/12 £000 £000 Comprehensive Income and Expenditure Statement Cost of Services: cost current service past service costs 1,254 (6,032) 886 - settlements and curtailments (1,267) 343 Financing and Investment Income and Expenditure interest cost expected return on scheme assets 3,727 (2,670) 2,943 (2,574) Total Post Employment Benefit Charged to the Surplus or Deficit on the Provision of Services (4,988) 1,598 Other Post Employment Benefit Charged to the Comprehensive Income and Expenditure Statement actuarial gains and losses (13,558) 4,495 Total Post Employment Benefit Charged to the Comprehensive Income and Expenditure Statement (18,546) 6,093 Movement in Reserves Statement reversal of net charges made to the Surplus or Deficit for the Provision of Services for post employment benefits in 1 000 (1.500) accordance with the Code 4,988 (1,598) Actual amount charged against the General Fund Balance for pensions in the year: employers' contributions payable to scheme 1,451 1,135 retirement benefits payable to pensioners 100 102
+The following transactions have been made in the Comprehensive Income and Expenditure Statement, the General Fund balance and the Housing Revenue Account balance via the Movement in Reserves Statement during the year vernment Scheme - - 2011/12 £000 2012/13 £000 Comprehensive Income and Expenditure Statement Cost of Services: cost current service settlements and curtailments 886 343 901 24 Financing and Investment Income and Expenditure interest cost expected return on scheme assets 2,943 (2,574) 2,765 (2,091) Total Post Employment Benefit Charged to the Surplus or Deficit on the Provision of Services 1,598 1,599 Other Post Employment Benefit Charged to the Comprehensive Income and Expenditure Statement actuarial gains and losses 4,495 3,751 Total Post Employment Benefit Charged to the Comprehensive Income and Expenditure Statement 6,093 5,350 Movement in Reserves Statement reversal of net charges made to the Surplus or Deficit for the Provision of Services for post employment benefits in accordance with the Code (1,598) (1,599) Actual amount charged against the General Fund Balance for pensions in the year: employers' contributions payable to scheme 1,135 1,122 retirement benefits payable to pensioners 102 104

-The cumulative amount of actuarial gains and losses recognised in the Comprehensive Income and Expenditure Statement to the 31 March 2012 is a loss of £19.724m (£15.229m at 31 March 2011).
+The cumulative amount of actuarial gains and losses recognised in Other Comprehensive Income and Expenditure in the actuarial gains and losses on pension assets and liabilities line was at 31 March 2013 is a loss of £23.475m and at 31 March 2012 was a loss of £19.724m.